 Chapters 2 and 3 explained how to prepare input data for GENTRA using the PHOENICS SATELLITE.
 This chapter explains how to run GENTRA-EARTH, and where the results of the run can be found.

 GENTRA is linked in to the standard EARTH executable.
-To run EARTH from the VR-Environment, click on Run, Solver, then Local solver (Earth).
+To run EARTH from the VR-Environment, click on Run, Solver.

 Figure 4.1: Running the EARTH Solver

 The usual PHOENICS banner with the CHAM logo will be shown on the screen.
 If GENTRA is to be called during the run, the GENTRA banner will also be shown.
 The GENTRA banner contains the version number for your installation of GENTRA.

 GENTRA is called at the beginning of EARTH sweeps.
 The first call will take place at the user-selected first GENTRA sweep, and subsequent calls with take place according to the user-selected GENTRA sweep frequency.

 In each sweep, GENTRA will track the particles sequentially.
 Each track is started at its injection position (or at the particle position at the end of the previous time-step, if transient) and tracked until an end-of-track condition is reached.
 End-of-track events are:-

 (b) The particle has hit an obstacle and has been withdrawn;